xianghuzhao/kdfcrypt/README.md

-# hashit
+# Key derivation for password crypt

-Hash with different methods
+Key derivation with different methods